 The LUCRF Super Community Program funded the successful pilot of Bridge of Support at Sunshine Hospital in 2015–17.
 Bridge of Support delivers peer support in a hospital setting, connecting patients to community-based support and complementing their clinical care.
 LUCRF Super Community Program's support allowed us to establish this valuable program to support women in the culturally diverse western suburbs of Melbourne.
 The program continues to help women to look after their wellbeing during and after cancer treatment.

-LUCRF Super Community Program is supporting a new pilot project to use new telehealth technology.
-This will improve access and increase support for women diagnosed with breast or a gynaecological cancer in rural and regional Victoria.
-Visit the LUCRF Super Community Program website
+In 2019, LUCRF Super Community Program supporting a pilot project to use new telehealth technology.
+New facilities have improved access and support for women diagnosed with breast or a gynaecological cancer in rural and regional Victoria.
+Read about this project or visit the LUCRF Super Community Program website

 Our ongoing partnership with Pink Affair has allowed us to run regular Stepping into Wellness programs since 2015.
 Stepping into Wellness is a free six-week gentle exercise program for women who have experienced breast or a gynaecological cancer.
 Programs are run in different areas around Melbourne and have a lasting impact on women's wellbeing by assisting them to find ways to continue to exercise in their local communities.
 Visit the Pink Affair website